makkenzo/codehorizon-api/README.md

 <h2>🛡️ License:</h2>

-This project is licensed under the MIT
+This project is licensed under the BSD 3-Clause